CIRCLES OF LIGHT

 Inside the Workshop Field

-Within this seasonal alignment, the Kislev workshops unfold as spaces of deep, embodied remembering — not conceptual remembering, but early-layer, root remembering.
-The emphasis is not on output but on presence: color, breath, Torah, movement, emotion, circle.
+Within this seasonal and spiritual alignment, the Kislev Torat HaTzeva workshops unfold as spaces of deep, embodied remembering—early-layer remembering, shoresh-remembering.
+The emphasis is not on product but on presence: color, breath, Torah, movement, emotion, circle.

-Participants begin with grounding, often through a tree meditation — feeling the rootedness of their legs, the stretch of their inner branches, the vertical line connecting breath to the heavens.
+Women begin by grounding—often through a tree meditation.
+They feel the rootedness of their legs, the stretch of their inner branches, the vertical line of breath connecting earth and heaven.
 They breathe inside a circle of light, a Samech, sensing Divine support.
-They recall the candle-flame colors of the previous session — white, red, green, blue — and how each hue mirrors a spiritual force.
+They recall the candle-flame colors of the previous session—white, red, green, blue—and how each hue mirrors a spiritual force.

-Teachings from the Bnei Yissaschar reveal that the sense of Kislev is Sheinah, sleep/dream-awareness, the state in which the soul receives new light.
-Teachings from the Rebbe’s sichot about Yaakov’s dream deepen this further: the place where “the head and the feet are equal,” where hierarchy dissolves, where Essence is revealed, where a single ladder connects heaven and earth.
+Teachings from the Bnei Yissaschar reveal that the sensory faculty of Kislev is Sheinah—sleep/dream-awareness—the state in which the soul receives new light.
+The Rebbe’s teachings on Yaakov’s dream deepen this: the place where “the head and the feet are equal,” where hierarchy dissolves, where Essence is revealed, where a single ladder connects worlds.

-A right-hand/left-hand meditation supports emotional release and integration: fear or pain placed gently in the left hand, compassion held in the right, drawing from the Divine Name of Chesed.
-Painting circles introduces darkness as an integrator — how black softens, deepens, and reveals color, mirroring the inner process of healing.
+A right-hand/left-hand meditation supports emotional release: fear or pain held gently in the left hand, compassion in the right, drawing from the Divine Name of Chesed.
+Painting circles introduces darkness as integrator—how black softens, deepens, and reveals color, mirroring the inner process of healing.

 Color shifting with context.